-Create the tablespace set, sharded tables, and duplicated tables for a sharded database that uses the system-managed sharding method.
+Create the tablespace set, sharded tables, and duplicated tables for an Oracle Globally Distributed Database that uses the system-managed sharding method.

-1. Connect to the shard catalog database, create the application schema user, and grant privileges and roles to the user.
+Connect to the shard catalog database, create the application schema user, and grant privileges and roles to the user.

-In this example, the application schema user is called app schema.
+In this example, the application schema user is called app_schema.